Elaray1/rsschool-cv/cv.md

   - Css (Scss)
   - JavaScript [(Book)](https://learn.javascript.ru/)
   - JQuery
-  - Frameworks
   - The basics of Angular
   - The basics of React
   - Git
   - C++ (learning in BSUIR)